 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

 and top 100 in the world based on reputation and research citations (Tilburg University Economics Ranking, 2013 - 2017).

 York is one of only three UK institutions to receive five stars from the Centre of Higher Education Development for postgraduate economics.

-For the Masters you will need to take 100 credits of taught modules.
-There are seven compulsory core modules which amount to 90 of these credits:
+You'll study 100 credits of taught modules.
+There are seven core modules which amount to 90 of these credits.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You'll complete a piece of independent research carried out over three months of the summer, guided by a supervisor.
 The dissertation, of up to 10,000 words, is worth 80 credits and offers you the chance to examine a topic in depth and to develop your academic research skills.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 An MSc in Econometrics and Economics is ideal for those who have an interest in using econometric methods and techniques to really get to grips with the important economic and social problems of our time.Daniel, MSc in Econometrics and Economics